Beyond Lawns

 Taking Action on Your Land

-Mowed lawns have become the standard for yards.
+Mowed lawns and mono-cultured landscapes have become the standard for the modern yard.
 Though they have manicured appeal, traditional lawns require lots of time, chemicals, and money to maintain, with little more than cushion underfoot as a reward.
 Many lawns exist just to be mowed.

 What if your lawn could do more?

-Through our Beyond Lawns Initiative, TWF provides technical support and grant assistance to help landowners convert lawns into thriving native prairies that reduce costs, support wildlife, and protect water quality.
+Through our Beyond Lawns Initiative, TWF provides technical support and grant assistance to help landowners convert lawns and landscapes, big or small, into thriving native plantings that reduce costs, support wildlife, and protect water quality.
+Grant opportunities are now available for properties of any size, with Beyond Lawns: Prairie supporting projects on one acre or more, and Beyond Lawns: Seedling designed specifically for properties under one acre.

 What is lawn conversion?